Lesson 2: A simple piano

 Exercises

-For your prototyping journals, select one of the following extensions to the piano keyboard (or come up with your own) and document it.
+For your prototyping journals, select one or more of the following extensions to the piano keyboard (or come up with your own) and document it.

-• Extend your keyboard to support a full octave.
-If your kit only has five buttons, what else could you use for input (hint: it’s fun and easy to make lo-fi button input out of everyday materials)
+Extend your keyboard to support a full octave (C4 through C5 — that’s eight notes).
+If your kit only has five buttons, what else could you use for input?
+Hint: it’s fun and easy to make lo-fi button input out of everyday materials like aluminum foil, pencil graphite, or conductive tape!

-• Try supporting chords—that is, multiple simultaneous tones—using Brett Hagman’s tone library
+Try supporting chords—that is, multiple simultaneous tones—using Brett Hagman’s advanced tone library.
+How does it sound compared to single notes?

 Additional references